What was Travis Jankowski thinking?; Max Scherzer outduels Zack Wheeler and the Phillies

-Rather, people were wondering just how Phillies pinch runner Travis Jankowski got picked off second base with no outs in the bottom of the ninth.
+Rather, people were wondering just how pinch-runner Travis Jankowski got picked off second base with no outs in the bottom of the ninth.

 Janikowski ran for Rhys Hoskins, who led off the inning with a double.
 Cleanup hitter J.T.
 Realmuto stepped to the plate with no outs.